dwkanaar/ExampleGithub/README.md

 Capture_Data_0 (Check Cluster later)
 ```
 ### Notes on this step:
-First, note that the command that I execute in each folder:
+First, note that the command that I execute in each directory:
 ```
 <executableCommand   value = "python3 u/home/d/dwkanaar/MaSQE/RunFiles/PyExecDK.py"/>
 ```
-is a Python command that uses the .xml in each folder.
+is a Python command that uses the .xml in each directory.
 However, if you can just run the executable you could do something like:
 ```
 <executableCommand   value = "u/home/d/dwkanaar/MaSQE/Release/RunSingleParticle -f Sweep.xml"/>